For Michelle Tomlinson, coming to Herzing University was kismet.

 "I stopped by the Orlando campus on a whim when I was driving home after visiting another college.
 I remembered that my sister took online classes at Herzing and I decided to check it out," Michelle recalls.
 "I felt comfortable immediately.
 It was like talking to someone who was genuinely interested in helping me figure out which school and program were right for me."

-Michelle was returning to college to pursue a degree in radiologic technology.
+Michelle was returning to college to pursue a radiologic technology degree in Orlando, Florida.
 She always knew she wanted to work in healthcare " she comes from a family of nurses " but hadn't found the right fit, until Herzing.

 It wasn't just about finding a good program at a reputable school.
 Michelle also wanted a supportive community that would help her achieve her educational goals.